radivot/myelo/CML/TFR/README.md

 ![](pngs/pt3.png)

-Their fit to patient 3 data was too poor to use (upper plot), as evidenced by it unbelievably high risk estimate of 45%.
+Patient 3's fit is too poor to use: if one uses it anyway, the risk estimate is unbelievable at 45%.

+Out of 21 patients studied by Hahnel et al, 10 failed their TFR attempt.
+Code above computes risks for all 10.
-The median risk across all 10 patients was 0.031%, thus supporting the notion that a 6-month square pulse to 0.1%IS is representative of a typical case.
+The median risk for all 10 patients was 0.031%, so a 6-month square pulse form 0.01%IS to 0.1%IS might indeed be representative of a typical case.

-Two others of potential concern are patients 18 and 19.
-In 18, the fit overshoots the data, so the risk estimate of 0.234% might be an over-estimate.
+The two highest risks are for Patients 18 and 19.
+In 18, the fit overshoots the data, so 0.234% might be an over-estimate, so there are no worries.
 ![](pngs/pt18.png)

-In 19, the fit lies well below the single datapoint of 35%IS 3 months after the TFR attempt, so the risk estimate of 0.305% might be an under-estimate.
+In 19, the fit lies well below the single relapse point of 35%IS at 3 months after the TFR attempt, so a risk of 0.305% may be an under-estimate.
 ![](pngs/pt19.png)
-An underlying assumption here is that the slow initial decline of %IS imples an equally slow decline after the TFR failure.
-It would be interesting to know if indeed returning to MR4 took 2.5 years for this patient from Munich (Table S1 in Hahnel et al.).
+Assummed here is that a slow initial %IS decay implies an equally slow decay after a TFR failure.
+If so, and if the model fit went through the relapsed datapoint, this patient's risk per TFR attempt might be on the order of ~1%.